Lost in Space: Theme music

-The open and closing theme music was written by John Williams.
-Williams was listed in the credits as "Johnny Williams".
+The open and closing theme music was written by John Williams, listed in the credits as "Johnny Williams".
 The original pilot and much of Season One reused Bernard Herrmann's eerie score from the classic sci-fi film The Day the Earth Stood Still (1951).

 Season three featured a new score which was considered more exciting and faster tempo.
 The opening music was accompanied by live action shots of the cast, featuring a pumped-up countdown from seven to one to launch each week's episode.

 Incidental music

 Much of the incidental music in the series was written by Williams who scored four episodes.
 These scores helped Williams gain credibility as a composer.
 Other notable film and television composers who worked on the music for Lost in Space included Alexander Courage, who contributed six scores to the series.

 Discography

 There have been a number of Lost in Space soundtrack CDs released.